EXECUTIVE LEADERSHIP

 About Dr. Monk

-Dr. Craig Monk has been provost and vice-president, academic at MacEwan University since May 2018.
-He holds a concurrent appointment as professor in the Department of English, and he served a full term as dean of MacEwan’s Faculty of Arts and Science from 2013 to 2018.
+Dr. Craig Monk has been provost and vice-president, academic at MacEwan University since May 2018 and, in 2024, was reappointed to the role through 2030.
+He holds a concurrent position as professor in the Department of English, and he previously served a full term as dean of MacEwan’s Faculty of Arts and Science from 2013 to 2018.

 He was previously professor of English at the University of Lethbridge, where he was appointed first as assistant dean (Students) and, then, as associate dean in its Faculty of Arts and Science.
 He served as the founding chair of the steering committee of its Centre for the Advancement of Excellence in Teaching and Learning and as founding coordinator of its Academic Writing Program.
 He received their Distinguished Teaching Award in 2007.